frePPLe/frepple/doc/modeling-wizard/index.rst

 Wizard to load your data
 ========================

 This section guides users during the creation of their first frePPLe model.
+The wizard guides you through a numberof logical steps, and contains links to this section.

-This section accompanies the implementation wizard available in the user interface of the Cloud Edition and Enterprise Edition.
-The wizard guides you through a number of logical steps, and contains links to this section.
+**This section accompanies the wizard available in the user interface of the Cloud Edition and Enterprise Edition**.

 .. image:: _images/wizard.png
    :width: 100%